ceenayekta/car-insurance-company/README.md

 To contribute, you can clone all classes except `UserInterface` and `Program` add your own UI and program.

 ## Purpose
-This project is written for college assignment.
+This project is written for an assignment.
 For an easier track what's done, please view [Github Repository](https://github.com/ceenayekta/car-insurance-company), and view any branch you wish.

 ## Assignment 1 Completed Levels: